eng3844f17/eng3844f17.github.io/_projects/p3-wireframes.md

 - Wireframe makes meaningful moves for each of your site's narrative elements: visualization(s), video(s), textual content, etc.
 - Conveys what content should be positioned differently for mobile screens versus larger screens.
+- Annotates rationale for particular locations for content elements.